equinor/ccs-scripts/docs/webviz/plugin/co2-leakage.md

 In progress:

-- Return % of co2 inside, outside and in the hazardeous area.
+- Return % of co2 inside, outside and in the hazardous area.
 ![image ><](./img/co2leakage-percentages.jpg)
 - New layout where plots are put in different tabs.
 It allows to visualize the plots better.
 A sliding scale as also been added to so the ratio between the map and the graph can be changed (map smaller and graphs bigger or opposite).
 ![image ><](./img/co2leakage-tabs.jpg)